Southern Yorkshire Dales Family Walking Adventure

 Hills & moorland

+Our easy grading system shows whether a region offer gentle strolls or more challenging routes to help you choose the right holiday for you.
 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
-There's no magic formula, but from our experience we use yellow for easy, orange for medium and red for hard.
-Challenger holidays require a high level of fitness and stamina.
+There's no magic formula, but from our experience we grade our walks 1 to 5 (where 1 is easy and 5 hard).
+Our challenger holidays require a high level of fitness and stamina.

-- Take on the challenge of climbing Pen-y-ghent, one of the famous “Three Peaks”
+- Take on the challenge of one of Yorkshire's Three PEaks

-Retaining its 19th century grandeur Newfield Hall is our most stately Country House.
-With excellent accommodation and facilities it is also our most popular location for walking and leisure activity holidays.
+Retaining its 19th century grandeur Newfield Hall is our most stately country house.
+With excellent accommodation and facilities, it's a popular location for walking and leisure activity holidays.

 Newfield Hall has 48 bedrooms located either in the main building or in the tastefully converted coach house.

-All our Country Houses have a well-stocked bar serving local beers, wine and spirits.
+|All holidays at our Country Houses are full board accommodation including evening meal on arrival to breakfast on the day of your departure.
+All of our Country Houses have a well-stocked bar serving local beers, wine and spirits.

 Newfield Hall is fully accessible to wheelchair users and has a bedroom specifically designed for wheelchair access.